All Episodes

 Absolutely.

-I was having my lunch in a little tiny wash really.
+I was having my lunch in a little, well, a waddy, a little tiny wash, really, apples and peanuts, and I felt vibration.

-I know I wasn't imagining it because there were rivulets of sand coming down just on the other side of this little wash and I could see them.
+And I know I wasn't imagining it because there were rivelets of sand coming down just on the other side of this little wash, and I could see them coming down.

 Oh, you didn't imagine it.